GraphiteEditor/Graphite/README.md

 ![Graphite Logo](graphite_splash.png)

-# Powerful 2D vector and raster editing, made procedural and nondestructive.
+# Powerful 2D vector and raster editing: procedural and nondestructive.

-Graphite is an in-development desktop graphics editor that strives to be the most powerful, intuitive, and versatile tool for fully-nondestructive vector and raster editing.
-It is early in development but the UI and UX design is relatively complete and highly promising.
+Graphite is an in-development desktop graphics editor that strives to be the most powerful, intuitive, and versatile tool for nondestructive vector and raster art creation.
+While still early in development, implementation progress is moving forward at a swift pace and the product design, UI, and UX are relatively complete.
 The first release, Graphite 0.1, will focus on SVG editing.
 Then 0.2 will make that nondestructive with a node graph.
 Later revisions will provide full resolution-agnostic raster editing capabilities.

 We need Rust and web developers!
 Feel free to peruse the [documentation](docs/index.md) and hop onto Discord to ask where to start: